-If you have diabetic sores that aren’t healing well, the comprehensive wound care services at The Foot Clinic in Tooele, Utah, can help.
+If you have diabetic sores that aren’t healing well, the comprehensive wound care services at The Foot Clinic in Tooele, and West Valley City, Utah, can help.
 Richard Luke Jones, DPM, specializes in advanced wound grafting surgeries to improve the efficiency of the wound healing process.
 In addition to treating diabetic wounds, Dr. Jones manages neuropathic, venous, and post-operative wounds to reduce your risk for infection and other complications.
 Call the office today to schedule a wound care appointment, or book a consultation online.

 The wound care services available at The Foot Clinic focus on evaluating and treating wounds that affect your health.

 You may need wound care services if you experience trauma to your body from a car accident, fall, or other type of injury.
 Dr. Jones also has experience in treating wounds that develop from underlying medical conditions.